aoulas/CellRank/README.md

 #Extract the relevant files from the MalaCards .html file downloaded in the above step
 #Define common arguments for CellRank extractMalacards() and runBasicAnalysis() functions
 #(note* the path and disease name has
-#to be common for both these funnctions to work properly)
+#to be common for all CellRank funnctions to work properly)
 path<-"full-path-to-where-data-was-extracted"
 disease<-"LAM"
 extractMalacards(disease = disease,files = c("name-of-html-file"),path = path)